Centura - Porter Adventist Hospital

-He lives in Castle Rock with his wife Trina and two teenage children, Ryan and Sidney.
-Todd enjoys all that Colorado offers including mountain biking, camping, dirt biking, boating, and spending time with family.
+Todd lives in Castle Rock with his wife and two children.
+He enjoys all that Colorado offers, including mountain biking, boating, hiking, and spending time with family.

-Deborah Spielman is the Chief Operating Officer at Centura – Porter Adventist Hospital, where she is responsible for the development and growth of key services, including behavioral health, cardiovascular health, digestive health and oncology.
+Deborah Spielman is the Chief Operating Officer at Porter Adventist Hospital, where she is responsible for the development and growth of key services, including behavioral health, cardiovascular health, digestive health, and oncology.

 “I’m on a mission to support and serve our team members and our physicians in delivering world class, whole person care, to every patient and family, every time,” she says.

 Deborah brings 25 years of leadership experience to Porter, having served most recently as Vice President and COO at AdventHealth for Women and AdventHealth for Children in Orlando.
 She was born and raised in Central Florida and has six children and five grandchildren.

 Michael-Anthony Williams, M.D., is the Chief Medical Officer at Porter Adventist Hospital.
 As the leader of our physicians and other medical providers, he works to ensure the hospital provides excellent patient care.

 “I believe wholeheartedly in extending the healing ministry of Christ, and that happens both at the bedside and in interactions with colleagues and associates,” Dr. Williams said.
 “I’m excited to part of a great team of healthcare providers that will continue to grow and strengthen Porter’s role in the community.”